DuncanEdwards/search-component/README.md

 <img src="image-5.png" alt="drawing" width="100"/>

-So how do we do this to our filter bar?
+So how do we do this to our filter bar compoonent?
 Well there are 2 ways but there is only one that will survive a code review.
 If you feel like some extra credit (100 points for Gryffindor) you can give this way a go:

 1. Create a `useRef` inside the `BooksPage` pass it to the `FilterBar` using the `forwardRef` function and use the `useImperativeHandle` hook to implement a `clear` method.
 Good luck!
+(OPTIONAL - you'll learn lots, but I will be covering `useRef` later so you can skip this dance)

 2. Anyway, the more "proper" React way to provide `Clear` function from outside out `FilterBar` is to make `FilterBar` a controlled props component, where the state is 100% controlled from outside the component.